Feature-wise stats::lm() or lme4::lmer() models of an omics data matrix.

 A data frame containing sample-level data.
 Must have a

-column matching row names inX
+sample_idcolumn matching row names inXandsample_data.- formula_rhs

 A one-sided formula (e.g.,

-).
+~ group + (1|subject)).
 Must not contain a response variable.- term_LRT

 Optional.
 Character vector of formula terms to test via LRT.
 Random effects must be written without parentheses (e.g.,

-"1 | group"
+"1 | group").- model_control

 Optional.
 List of control arguments passed to the model.